 Increase Physical Activity

 According to the Centers for Disease Control and Prevention, less than one-quarter (24%) of children 6 to 17 years of age participate in 60 minutes of physical activity every day.
-Lack of physical activity can increase the risk of having obesity due to more energy being taken in through diet than is used through physical activity.
-It also increases the risk of chronic health condition such as heart disease, diabetes, high blood pressure and low bone density.
+Lack of physical activity can increase the risk of obesity due to more energy being taken in through diet than is used through physical activity.
+It also increases the risk of chronic health conditions such as heart disease, diabetes, high blood pressure and low bone density.

 Increasing Physical Activity ECE Best Practices